 After all that fresh air, some sustenance beckons, you’ll find plenty of options around Castle Hill, with Harringtons on the Hill possibly the pick for a cosy meal together, or try The Abbey Field in Old Kenilworth.
 There are also plenty of picnic spots overlooking the lake in the peace of Abbey Fields.

 You could quite easily soak up an afternoon wandering the Fields, but if you fancy more of the great romances, Stoneleigh Abbey is just a short drive away.
 Owned by her family, Jane Austen visited Stoneleigh at the turn of the 19th century and based many of her novels on locations in and around the house (particularly the chapel).
 Today its spot oozing with imposing grandeur and some truly wonderful gardens to wander.

 Afterwards head back to Kenilworth and depending on the timing you could slip in a pre-dinner cocktail (or even partake in a cocktail masterclass) at The Kenilworth.
-Sunsets in Kenilworth can be spectacular and you’ll get a great view from Abbey Fields, the Mere beyond the Castle or even up on Parliament Piece, all three are great venues for an amble as the sun goes down.
+Sunsets in Kenilworth can be spectacular and you’ll get a great view from Abbey Fields, Castle Green, the Mere beyond the Castle or even up on Parliament Piece, all are great venues for an amble as the sun goes down.

 There are plenty of great choices for dinner, but for those splashing out there is only one option; The Cross, our Michelen starred gastropub, where Head Chef Adam Bennett and team will wow you with seasonal and exciting cooking.
 Of course there are plenty other options, but whether you choose to live your day as Elizabeth and Dudley or John of Gaunt and Kathryn Swynford, it’ll be a day well spent…